Artwork by Matt Priso - Instagram @ sik_abyss

 “Hermanian.”

 “What a long and an important sounding name.
-How long are you here for Hermanian Phillips?”
+How long are you here for Hermanian Falzone?”

 “I don’t plan on hanging around, this place is a little dark.
 I just need to get to the bottom of it all, the sinkhole is just a ruse, smoke and mirrors.
 Us researchers think that the rodents are playing a larger role in it all.”
 He was unsure why he kept lying to her, but the story gathered momentum, and he felt more important the larger it became.